 A ride in a tuk-tuk without getting stuck in a Bangkok traffic jam is an easy and cheap activity for children to enjoy.
 Chiang Mai’s climate is warm enough for swimming more-or-less all year.
 Many guest houses and hotels have onsite swimming pools to keep youngsters and teenagers occupied and give mum and dad some downtime.
 A trip to one of the national parks close to Chiang Mai gives additional choices for swimming and paddling in pools at the foot of waterfalls.

-*Note: Entrance fees do change, we recommend you check for the latest updates.
+Note: Fees do change, we recommend you check for the latest updates.

 CHIANG MAI ZOO AND AQUARIUM

 Northern Thailand is home to unique wildlife as well as facilities with collections of creatures from around the world.
 Chiang Mai Zoo rarely disappoints and boasts a range of around 400 species with highlights which include Asian elephants, koalas, penguins and seals.
 Two Sichuan giant pandas have their own purpose-built enclosure near the Snow Dome.

 The Snow Dome provides that rare experience in a tropical nation for children to experience a polar climate and play with snow.
 The zoo stages seal and animal shows at frequent intervals throughout the day.
 The onsite aquarium incorporates a transparent tunnel which gives amazing views of marine species such as reef sharks, giant trevally and barramundi.

 #1 Chiang Mai Zoo: #100, T. Suthep, A. Muang, Chiang Mai 50200 | Open: 08:00-18:00 (Daily) | Tickets: Adult 150 B; Child 70 B | Tel: +66 53 221 179 | Website | Facebook | E-mail | Map